qrefine/qr-tests-cluster/README.md

 ## Objective

+a) Select structure-candidates.

-a) Select ~10-20 P1 structures from PDB and run SE (mozyeme) refinements without using clustering.
+   Select ~10-20 P1 structures from PDB and run SE (mozyeme) refinements without using clustering.
    This requires finding structure-candidates and preparing them for refinement.

 b) Once line-search is ready (Mark), pick up final or intermediate results from "a)" and